 Do you have any other tips for using a stroller in Rome?

-Please note that the above links are affiliate links and that means I may earn a small commission if you choose to purchase anything.
+Please note that some of the above links are affiliate links and that means I may earn a small commission if you choose to purchase anything.
 You are under no obligation to do so, but I only recommend things that personally own and use.